anebz/cloud/Accreditations/aws_developer_associate.md

 4xx errors are due to missing required parameters in a request, or exceeding a DB table's provisioned throughput.
 5xx errors are due to unavailable services, or network issues.

-> Elastic load balancer
+> Elastic load balancer, ELB

 * **ALB**, application load balancer: proxies HTTP and HTTPS requests.
 Slightly slower than NLB, and doesn't scale quickly. with host/path based routing, it can handle multiple domains.
 It doesn't support TCP passthrough
   - ALB access logs: detailed info about requests sent to the LB.
 Each log contains the time the request was received, the client's IP address, latencies, request paths, server responses and API connections
   - ALB request tracing: tracks HTTP requests.
 The LB adds a header with a trace identifier to each request it receives.
   - If the target groups have no registered targets, the error shown is HTTP 503.
   - THe ALB only sees the LB IP address, not the user's public IP.
 But it can obtain this by X-Forwarded-For header.
+  - Sticky sessions route requests to the same target in a target group.
+The clients must support cookies.
+Stickiness restricts app elasticity, it's not so scalable.
+  - If the app has no cookie management, let the LB generate a cookie for a specified duration
 * **NLB**, network load balancer: routes network packets, balance TCP traffic where extreme performance is required, handle millions of requests per second.
 Allows TCP passthrough.
 Cannot handle path based routing.
 They can capture the user's source IP address and source port without using X-Forwarded-For
 * Classic LB: load balance HTTP/HTTPS apps and user layer7 specific features, and also use strict layer4 load balancing for apps that rely purely on TCP protocol.
 If it returns 504, it means the gateway has timed out.
 The app might be failing in the web server or db server.

 If users lose session or need to re-authenticate often, use ElastiCache Cluster, which provides a shared data storage for sessions that can be accessed from any individual web server.
-If using an ALB, use sticky sessions which can route requests to the same target in a target group.
-The clients must support cookies.
-Stickiness restricts app elasticity, it's not so scalable.

 > Route 53